• Skip to main content

 Course Objectives

-• Describe clinical interventions and the related maternal-fetal physiology
+• Describe clinical interventions and the related maternal-fetal physiology to optimize fetal oxygenation.

 Advanced Fetal Monitoring